gazebosim/docs/fortress/troubleshooting.md

     glxinfo | grep "OpenGL version"

-You should be able to use Ogre 1 without any issues however.
-You can check if that's working by running a world which uses Ogre 1 instead of Ogre 2, such as:

-    ign gazebo -v 3 lights.sdf

-If that loads, you can continue to use Ignition with Ogre 1, just use the `--render-engine ogre` option.

 To enable Ogre 2 support, you'll need to update your computer's OpenGL version.
 As suggested on the Ogre logs, this may require updating your graphics card drivers.

-If you run into OpenGL issues when running Gazebo with Ogre 2 on virtual machines.
-You can try disabling DRI:
+If you still run into OpenGL issues when running Gazebo with Ogre 2, it could be that certain extensions are not supported by your driver or you are running inside a virtual machine.
+In this case, you can try disabling DRI:

     export LIBGL_DRI3_DISABLE=1